Looking to explore the many record shops London has to offer? These are our favourite spots to shop records in the capital.

 Soho

-Phonica Records opened its record store in 2003, during a time when record shops were closing rapidly in Soho.
-They are game-changers in the record store industry, and are committed to providing Londoners with the best dance tracks in all of Soho.
+Phonica Records opened its record store in 2003, a time when record shops were closing rapidly in Soho.
+They are game-changers in the record store industry, committed to providing Londoners with the best dance tracks in all of Soho.

-In fact, Phonica Records is known to regularly host in-store parities, and in-store live streams, unifying dance music lovers all over the country.
+In fact, Phonica Records is known to regularly host in-store parties, and in-store live streams, unifying dance music lovers all over the country.
+Indeed, to celebrate their 20th birthday in 2023, they released a range of cool merch and mix tapes (or vinyl) curating a trip down memory lane commemorating their two decades serving Londoners with the finest techno, disco, and house beats.

 Flashback Records

 Flashback Records is one of the best record shops in Islington and has been there for over twenty years.
-They also have stores in Topsfield Parade, and Shoreditch.
+They also have stores in Crouch End and Shoreditch.
 Yep, you can find Flashback Records pretty much anywhere in London.

 Why?
-Because they sell some of the best records, and their customer service is fantastic – making it one of the top independent record shops London has.
+Because they sell some of the best records in town and their customer service is fantastic – making it one of the top independent record shops around.

 These are people who understand music, and are known for their vast varieties of vinyl selections.
-There are incredible hip hop, disco, and even soundtracks to be found at FlashBack Records.
+There are incredible hip-hop, disco, and even soundtracks to be found at FlashBack Records – not to mention former Crouch End resident Taylor Swift on the shelves.

-If you’re looking for a record, you’ll probably find it here – along with records that you could only dream of!
+If you’re looking for a specific record, you’ll probably find it here – along with rarities, gems, and beauties that you’d never find anywhere else.

 Sister Ray